dwjoyce/pythonbook/Going loopy.rst

 Run your program, again saving it onto your USB stick, and see what it does.
 It should now draw the same hexagon twice!

 The new thing to learn here is the use of the new keyword ``while``.
 With this, the program performs the indented block of code, following the ``:`` symbol, ``while`` the condition is ``True``.
-Initially, the condition is true, as we have set an integer variable to zero, and zero is less than 6.
+Initially, the condition is ``True``, as we have set an integer variable to zero, and zero is less than 6.
 Each time we draw a side of the hexagon, we add (increment) one onto the side variable.
 So the variable side goes from 0 to 1 to 2, 3, 4, 5 and finally 6.
 We then test whether the value 6 is less than 6, which it is not - it is equal to 6.
 Therefore, the condition is then ``False``, and the loop stops.

 You can see we have reduced 12 lines to draw a hexagon, down to 5.
 The great thing is that if we change the condition from 6 to 100 (and changing the angle of turning left would be good too, as well as the length of each side), then we would then draw a 100 sided shape without any further changes.
 In the hard way above, this would involve another 188 lines of code!